 However, if the app thinks you’re in Timbuktu (and you’re not), that you need to worry about.
 If a single app is having problems, try closing it and restarting it.

-To close apps, double-click your Home button.
-Swipe up on the screen to close any open apps.
-Then, reopen the app that had the wrong location and see if it thinks you’re in the right place.
+To close apps, double-click your Home button (iPhones without Face ID) or swipe up from the very bottom to the center of the screen (iPhones with Face ID).
+Then, close the app by swiping it up and off the top of the screen.
+Reopen the app that had the wrong location and see if it thinks you’re in the right place.

 2. Make Sure You Gave The App Permission To Use Your Location